My Summer “Vision Quest” and Why Every Veteran Needs to Take One

 Have you been out of the military for more than a few years?
 Do you feel “incomplete” or as if you are just going through the motions of life without any gratification?
 If you answered yes, keep reading.

 What more is there?
-What is it that I failed to do in which I once set my sights on?
+What is it that I failed to do once I set my sights on it?
 I truly cannot think of anything.
 Literally, I did everything I ever put a goal out to do.

 Let me take you to last summer.